digitregroup/s3-event-parser/README.md

 Parse AWS S3/SNS events from your Lambda function.

+Notes:
-Note: This only work for single file S3 events.
+* This only work for single file S3 events.
 (One event per file).
+* Work only in nodeJS v8.10 (because of JOI requirement)

 ## Install